 #3: That I’ll be dressed nicely

 This is the kind of thinking that will come into play more once I go back to my alma mater.
-When you show back up on your old campus and everyone knows you’ve got a job with a good company (especially if that company is in New York), they expect for you to bust out with a Burberry raincoat and Manolos and stomp the damn yard.
+When you show up on your old campus and everyone knows you’ve got a job with a good company (especially if that company is in New York), they expect for you to bust out with a Burberry raincoat and Manolos and stomp the damn yard.

 The reality: No. I own nothing from a designer label.
 The last thing I bought for myself was a faux leather jacket from Target and I’m planning on returning that after Halloween.
-There will come many a time when you’ll get your check and think “Yessss, time for a new pair of shoes!”
-Only to be struck with a sudden sickness and suddenly your shoe money is going towards paying the only shitty doctor that your insurance covers and paying for your generic prescription, which still costs $50 despite being discounted.
+There will come many a time when you’ll get your check and think “Yessss, time for a new pair of shoes!” only to be struck with a sudden sickness and suddenly your shoe money is going towards paying the only shitty doctor that your insurance covers and paying for your generic prescription, which still costs $50 despite being discounted.
 It’s up to you which is more important.

 #4: That I can afford to come visit you

 When I was chained to my campus by classes and extra-curriculars and minimal income, I dreamed of the day I would be set free by a paycheck.
 I would take weekends in the Hamptons, travel to California, then spend Christmas in London and Paris.
 But of course…